Olaf Scholz heads to first EU summit with fresh Russia tension in tow | DW | 16.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 New German Chancellor Olaf Scholz is headed to Brussels to meet his EU counterparts.
-Russian tension with Ukraine was topping the agenda even before a court ruled that Moscow ordered a 2019 murder in Berlin.
+Russian tension with Ukraine was topping the agenda even before a Berlin court said that Moscow had ordered a 2019 murder.

 Chancellor Scholz met with his French and Ukrainian counterparts on Wednesday ahead of the European Council summit on Thursday

-Germany's newly inaugurated Chancellor Olaf Scholz was set to meet other EU heads of state at his first Brussels summit on Thursday.
+Germany's newly inaugurated Chancellor Olaf Scholz was set to meet other European Union heads of state at his first Brussels summit on Thursday.

 Scholz's participation in the European Council meeting comes the day after his inaugural address to the Bundestag.